Bob Jones (sound engineer)

 Bob Jones was a British sound engineer.
 He was nominated for an Academy Award in the category Best Sound for the film Mary, Queen of Scots.
 He worked on over 100 films between 1952 and 1985.

+Bob Jones was nominated together with John Cox (sound engineer) in 1969 for the British Academy Film Award in the Best Sound category, presented for the first time by the British Academy of Film and Television Arts, for the film adaptation of the Charles Dickens novel Oliver Twist, Oliver (Oliver! (film), 1968) by Carol Reed with Mark Lester, Ron Moody and Shani Wallis.